atrocore/atrocore/README.md

 * Based on modern technologies
 * Good code quality
 * Modern mobile-friendly UI
-* Easy to install, maintain and support
+* Easy to install, maintain and support.

 ### Highlights for Developers